gabit690/freecodecamp-treemap-diagram/README.md

 ## **Description**

 Fifth project to Data Visualization course in [Freecodecamp][fcc].
-The challenge consists in render a Treemap diagram with data from three API using [Data-Driven Documents(D3)][d3] library.
+The challenge consists in render a Treemap diagram with data from an API using [Data-Driven Documents(D3)][d3] library.

 You can check the project [here][web].